Frequently Asked Questions

 Parking space is very limited at Princeton University.
-To ensure there are enough parking spaces for commuting faculty, staff and students we require that all vehicles be registered display a valid permit.
+To ensure there are enough parking spaces for commuting faculty, staff and students we require that all vehicles be registered.

 If you are affiliated with the University, you should receive a parking permit from TPS which includes a specific lot assignment on campus.
 Click here for a detailed list of available lots, as well as information for overflow parking in the event your lot is full.

-If you are visiting Princeton, please park in visitor Lot 23 on west campus or Lot 21 on east campus.
+If you are visiting Princeton, please park in visitor Lot 23 on west campus.

-TPS has a system in place that allows the maximum number of staff and faculty to access the parking lots closest to their primary work facility.
-Unfortunately there are more staff and faculty requiring access to specific parts of campus than there are available spaces.
-During peak academic business hours—7am-5pm weekdays—parking outside of your assigned lot causes lots to overflow and can have a ripple effect that negatively impacts dozens of your colleagues’ commutes.
-After 5pm on weekdays and on weekends, you may park in any numbered, unrestricted lot and parking space on campus.
+Parking is allocated to allow the maximum number of faculty and staff to access the parking facilities closest to their primary work facility, whenever possible.
+Unfortunately, there are more staff and faculty requiring access to specific parts of campus than there are available spaces.
+During peak academic work hours—7am to 5pm weekdays—parking is in your assigned area only.
+After 5pm on weekdays and during weekends, you may park in any numbered and unrestricted lot on campus.

 Yes.
-If you have a temporary medical condition or mobility challenge, please present appropriate documentation to University Health Services (UHS).
+If you have a temporary medical condition or mobility issue, please present appropriate documentation to University Health Services (UHS).
 UHS will review your request and, if necessary, arrange temporary parking with TPS for up to 6 weeks to accommodate your situation.

-Individuals with permanent disabilities should register their state-issued HC ID card with TPS.
-HC parking spaces on campus are reserved for registered vehicles only.
-Vehicles must display a valid University parking permit along with an HC license plate or placard.
+Individuals with permanent disabilities should register their state-issued HC placard with TPS.
+Vehicles must be registered with a valid University parking permit along with a HC license plate or placard.

 For visitors with HC placards or license plates, parking is available only in the designated spaces in Lot 23 on weekdays from 8 am to 5 pm.
-Frequent visitors should request a special permit from TPS.
+Frequent visitors should contact TPS.

 TigerTransit is free and open to the public, no ID or fare is required to ride.
 However, On-Demand service (10pm-3am) and the peak hour service from Princeton Junction are available only to Princeton staff and students and require a University ID for access.

-If the bus is sitting in place or you do not see a bus actively moving on the online tracker platform, please refer to the timetable for the next available bus at your stop.
+If the bus is sitting in place or you do not see a bus actively moving on the online tracker platform, please refer to the timetable or the next available bus at your stop.
 The stalled bus icon you see may represent a bus that has recently gone out of service, the driver may be taking a very brief restroom break, or there could be severe traffic.
 Any time a bus is planned to go out of service on a route, it is replaced immediately.
 If you believe there is a disruption in service and need to speak with someone, please call dispatch at 609-587-1070.

 - Provides record of ownership and helps Public Safety reunite the owner and a lost or stolen bike.

-- Free lock cutting service for registered bikes.
+- Free lock cutting service for registered bikes, if required.